Immigration Physicals – $200 (not through insurance; cash/credit/debit only)

 Our main drawback is that there is only one physician at our facility (if the practice is busy that day, there can be delays in the signing of the paperwork).
 However, we have addressed this issue by hiring competent nursing staff who can assist with the completion of the forms.
 Our office is organized and dedicated to the proper completion of the I-693 form.

 Generally, motivated individuals should expect to get their completed, sealed I-693 envelope within 3-5 business days of their initial visit.
-Typically, a total of three visits is required.
+Typically, a total of two visits is required.

 Except for Saturday, we perform immigration physicals on a walk-in basis from 8:45 am to 6:00 pm, Monday – Friday.
-On Saturday morning, we perform immigration physicals by appointment only (call 518-867-8080, x4).
-When returning for the PPD reading, individuals are requested to return in the afternoon two days later (i.e. if the initial visit was on a Monday morning, the PPD reading would take place Wednesday afternoon; the PPD needs to be read 48-72 hours after placement).
+On Saturday morning, we perform immigration physicals by appointment only (call 518-867-8080, x4 to schedule a Saturday morning appointment).

-For adults (ages 15-and-older) who have no records, the typical charge at our office is $310 ($200 for the physical, $25 for the PPD, $85 for the Tdap).
+For adults (ages 15-and-older) who have no records, the typical charge at our office is $285 ($200 for the physical and $85 for the Tdap).
 For senior patients (ages 65 and older), a pneumococcal vaccine is also required ($150 at our facility).
-Children generally have vaccination records at their primary care office (please bring these in).
-For children, the typical charge is $225 ($200 for the physical, $25 for the PPD).
-Laboratory studies for adults (defined as 15-and-older) typically involve an RPR (syphilis test), MMR titers (not required for persons born before 1957), and Varicella titer.
-The cost of the lab studies varies based on insurance and can be as high as $400.
+Children generally have vaccination records at their primary care office (please bring in these records).
+For children, the typical charge at our office is $200 (for the physical).
+Laboratory studies for adults (defined as 15-and-older) typically involve a Quantiferon Gold (TB test), RPR (syphilis test), MMR titers (not required for persons born before 1957), and Varicella titer.
+The cost of the lab studies varies based on insurance and can be as high as $500.

 During flu season (October through March), flu vaccine can be obtained through a pharmacy or a primary care office for under $40.

-If the PPD is read as positive 48-72 hours after placement, then a chest x-ray is needed.
+If the Quantiferon Gold (TB test) is positive, then a chest x-ray is needed.
 We charge $75 for the chest x-ray (and do not go through insurance).
-For interested individuals, we can send you to a walk-in imaging center with a chest x-ray script where your insurance can be used (we typically send people to ImageCare at 711 Troy Schenectady Rd in Latham, NY [Capital Region Health Park]).
+For interested individuals, we can send you to a walk-in imaging center with a chest x-ray script where your insurance can be used (we typically send people to ImageCare at 711 Troy Schenectady Rd at Capital Region Health Park in Latham, NY).

 If the MMR titers are not immune, we charge $150 for an MMR vaccine (and do not go through insurance).
 You have the option of going to your primary, the health department, or another urgent care center to get the MMR vaccine.
 Please note that MMR is a two-shot series where the second shot is obtained 4 weeks or later after the first shot (only the first shot is needed to proceed with the I-693 paperwork).
 The MMR vaccine is not required for persons born before 1957.